The Bankrate promise

 What is a conforming loan?

-A conforming loan is one that meets the guidelines set by government-backed agencies such as Fannie Mae and Freddie Mac.
+A conforming loan is one that meets the guidelines set by the FHFA and other federal authorities, many of which were put into place following the subprime mortgage crisis in the mid-2000s.
 There are a number of criteria that must be met to qualify for a conforming loan, including the amount you’re borrowing.

 - Costs less: Because there is a larger secondary market for conforming loans, they often have lower interest rates than nonconforming loans — and that means lower monthly payments and less money spent over the life of the loan.
 Conforming loans also typically have lower down payment requirements.

-- Fewer surprises in underwriting: The underwriting and approval process for conforming loans is highly standardized, so you’re unlikely to encounter unusual lender requirements that could bog you down.
+- Fewer surprises in the application: The underwriting and approval process for conforming loans is highly standardized, so you’re unlikely to encounter unusual lender requirements that could bog you down.

 - Less accessible: Conforming loans can be difficult to obtain for borrowers with lower incomes and credit scores and higher DTI ratios.

-- Not always sufficient: A conforming loan might not offer you enough funds if you’re looking to purchase a home in an expensive area, even with the higher loan limit in those places.
+- Not always sufficient: A conforming loan might not offer you enough funds if you’re looking to purchase a luxury home, or even a standard one in an expensive area, even with the higher loan limit in those places.

 What is a nonconforming loan?